python-excel/xlutils/xlutils/readme.txt

 Each of the utilities in described in its own file found in the 'docs' directory of the package:

-*something.txt*
+*margins.txt*
-  short description of file
+  Tools for finding how much of an Excel file contains useful data.

 Development and Testing
 =======================